johnmunoz777/Generative-AI-Powered-Object-Detection-/README.md

 ---

 > Disclaimer: ALL video data used in this demo was obtained from publicly available sources and is used strictly for non-commerical, educational research purposes.
+Videos were attained from Panamericana Television  [ Panamericana Televisiob](https://panamericana.pe/)